HoelzelJon/MM25-Python-Starter-Pack/README.md

 # Game API Information
 You will be writing your code inside of the `Strategy.py` file.
 Note, that the `Strategy` class inherits the `Game` class from `API.py`, so all the instance methods for a `Game` object are available to you.
 You can find documentation for these methods in [API.py](https://github.com/HoelzelJon/MM25-Python-Starter-Pack/blob/master/API.py).

+Most of the game state data is stored in the `.game` field of a Game object, which is a dictionary.
+This dictionary contains fields like `["turnsTaken"]`, the turn index, and `["units"]` an